sergeysova/center-code/README.md

 # @sergeysova/center-code

-> Shows the file's source centered in the terminal
+> Shows the file's source centered and highlighted in the terminal

 ```bash
 npm install -g @sergeysova/center-code